top of page

 President

-Jean was born in Vietnam and grew up in Kien-Giang province, the famous origin of the Phu Quoc dog.
-From an early age, the Phu Quoc dog had been a member of her family.
-Today, she and her husband Peter are conservation breeders who established the first breeding program of its kind for this breed outside of Vietnam, as well as manage a non-profit rescue dedicated to the breed.
-When not in scrubs treating human patients, Jean is with her Phu Quoc dogs tending to their needs, whether it is with attention or just snuggling and spoiling them.
+Jean was born in Vietnam and grew up in Kien-Giang province, the exciting birthplace of the Vietnamese Phu Quoc ridgeback dog!
+These incredible dogs have been a beloved part of her family since childhood.
+Today, she and her husband Peter are passionate conservation breeders, thrilled to have established the very first breeding program for breed outside of Vietnam!
+Alongside this, they manage a non-profit rescue that focuses on the well-being of these wonderful dogs.
+When she’s not busy treating human patients, Jean joyfully spends her time with her Phu Quoc dogs, showering them with love, attention, and all the snuggles they can handle!

 Peter Lai